-Papua New Guinea is Australia's nearest neighbour and largest aid recipient.
+Papua New Guinea - Australia's nearest neighbour and largest aid recipient - has a mixed but generally disappointing record compared to other similar countries, including in the areas of health and human development.
 Despite particularly rapid - if volatile - economic growth, PNG is classified as "low human development" ranked 153 out of 189 countries and a Gender Inequality Index of 159 out of 160.
 Life expectancy for men and women has improved, and there have been reductions in maternal and child mortality, but not as rapidly as comparable countries, nor at the expected level for a country of PNG's income.
 PNG was unable to achieve any of the health-related Millennium Development Goals and is ranked second lowest in the Pacific after Kiribati in terms of Universal Health Coverage.
 Government of PNG (GoPNG) currently funds around 80% of Total Health Expenditure so what it does - or does not do - has important consequences for health outcomes.
-PNG has a rapidly growing population which puts additional pressure on this public health system which is still fragmented and fragile in several respects.
-As with all countries, the health sector operates within a broader political system that can both help, or hinder, improved health access and outcomes.
+PNG has a rapidly growing population which puts additional pressure on this public health system, which is still fragmented and fragile in several respects.
+As with all countries, the health sector operates within a broader political system that can help, or hinder, improved health access and outcomes.
 Annex 1 elaborates.